Doctor of Psychology (Psy.D.) in Clinical Psychology

 Upon invitation, Psy.D. applicants complete an interview with at least one member of the Psy.D. faculty.
 The purpose of the interview is to determine the applicant’s potential for success in the Psy.D. program.
 Applicants who are accepted into the Psy.D. program are notified after the interview process.
 Upon notification of admission, applicants must confirm intent to attend in writing to the department by April 15.
 A $500 deposit is also required by April 15.
 Please note that 100 percent of the deposit is applied toward tuition.

-Funds are allocated to provide four teaching-research assistantships (TRAs) for each academic cohort.
+Funds are allocated to provide teaching-research assistantships (TRAs) for each academic cohort.
+Recipients of the assistantships receive $9,000 tuition remission per year for the first four years of the program for a scholarship total of $36,000.
+TRAs provide 8 hours of service per week in the Department of Clinical Psychology during September through June of the academic year.
+The department chair (or designee) determines the roles and responsibilities of the TRAs.
 Students may apply for the assistantship during the first year of their Psy.D. program.
-TRAs receive 25 percent tuition remission plus an annual stipend of $3,125.
-TRAs must provide 8 hours of service per week in the Department of Clinical Psychology during September through June of the academic year.
-The department chair (or designee) determines the roles and responsibilities of the TRAs.
-Preference is given to applicants who evidence strong academic credentials (high GPA and GRE scores, in particular) and financial need.
+Preference is given to applicants who evidence strong academic credentials (e.g., high GPA and GRE scores) and financial need.
 Cultural knowledge and language skills that facilitate the provision of psychological services in an underserved community and commitment to provide psychological services in an underserved community following graduation are also taken into consideration.
 Applications for the assistantships and criteria for evaluation of applications are available in the department.

 TRAs will be reviewed annually and must meet minimum standards to continue the assistantship.
 This review is intended to guarantee that persons awarded an assistantship will continue to evidence the qualities that led to their original selection.
 Minimum standards for continuation include maintaining good standing throughout all aspects of the program, including maintenance of a 3.5 GPA, sufficient progress on dissertation, positive evaluations from clinical training sites, willingness to receive constructive criticism regarding performance of tasks, demonstrated remediation of performance deficits that have been formally identified to the student by the directors of the Psy.D. program and M.A. program, department chair, and/or the designated supervisor, and continued ability to be available on a schedule that meets the needs of the department.